 Budgeted debt service does not include payments on separately secured Oil Franchise Tax Revenue Bonds and Registration Fee Revenue Bonds issued to finance the costs of the Mon/Fayette Expressway and Southern Beltway projects.
 Principal and interest on such bonds are not secured by or paid from PTC's toll revenues and are only obligations of the taxes and fees allocated to PTC by the Commonwealth to pay debt service on these bonds.
 Similarly, the capital needs for the Mon/Fayette Expressway and Southern Beltway, which are assumed to be funded with non-Turnpike sources, are not reflected in the financial plan.

-Fiscal 2025 represents the third year where the Commission's Act 44/89 Obligation has been reduced to \$50 million.
-As required, the Fiscal 2025 Act 44 Financial Plan reflects the Commission funding the full payment from cash resources.
+The Commission's Act 44/89 Obligation for Fiscal 2026 remains \$50 million.
+As required, the Fiscal 2026 Act 44 Financial Plan reflects the Commission funding the full payment from cash resources.

 Planned Borrowings